 Sling TV sort of fills a gap between traditional linear TV and OTT streaming services.
 It’s a best of both worlds, if you like.
 Essentially, it affords access to a small selection of the most popular TV channels and programs for a nominal fee, accessed over the Internet versus through a cable or satellite provider.
 The addition of live channels makes it unlike any other OTT service – options like Netflix, Hulu, and Amazon Video offer library content, including past seasons of shows, plus their own original programming.
 But there’s no access to live fare – arguably the biggest drawback to the services.

 Can Sling TV convince customers to switch?
 Will linear TV providers begin tweaking their offerings to match?
-It’s a new world in TV land, and Sling TV is helping to re-write the rule book.
+It’s a new world in TV land, and

 Roger Lynch, CEO of Sling TV, calls the service “game-changing.”
 “Now,” he says, “underserved audiences have access to the best of live TV at an affordable price.”